A pipeline for searching and fitting instrumental glitches in LISA data: Time delay interferometry, glitches, Massive black hole binaries and noise models

-TDI is used in LISA to suppress laser frequency noise, which would otherwise exceed the GW signal by eight orders of magnitude, due to the un-equality of the interferometer arms.
+TDI is used in LISA to suppress laser frequency noise, which would otherwise exceed the GW signal by eight orders of magnitude, due to the inequality of the interferometer arms.
 The LISA mission comprises three identical spacecraft arranged in a triangular configuration, separated by 2.5 million kilometres and linked by six active laser connections.
 While the LISA satellite formation is designed to remain roughly equilateral, gravitational and orbital dynamics cause the arm lengths to fluctuate by approximately $1.5\%$ annually, with relative velocity drifts between spacecraft reaching up to 10 m/s \cite{amaroseoane2017laserinterferometerspaceantenna,colpi2024lisadefinitionstudyreport}.
 These time-varying and unequal arm lengths introduce laser frequency noise into the measurement channels.
 TDI achieves laser frequency noise reduction by forming specific linear combinations of time-delayed inter-spacecraft phase measurements \cite{PhysRevD.70.081101,Armstrong_1999}.
-Many combinations can be constructed \cite{Muratore:2020mdf}, but for this work, we use the Michelson TDI combinations denoted as $X, Y$, and $Z$; also because these are the data streams available in ``Spritz''.
+Many combinations can be constructed \cite{Muratore:2020mdf}; however, for this work, we use the three noise-orthogonal channels $A$, $E$, and $T$ \cite{Prince:2002hp}, which are constructed from the Michelson TDI combinations $X$, $Y$, and $Z$, as these are the data streams available in ‘Spritz’.\\

 Generally, when we refer to first-generation TDI \cite{PhysRevD.70.081101}, this means measurement combinations that are constructed to cancel laser frequency noise for a static, but unequal arm length, constellation.
 In contrast, for second-generation TDI, time-varying and unequal arm lengths are taken into account \cite{PhysRevD.68.061303,PhysRevD.72.042003}.
-In this paper, while we consider both generations, we assume in both cases, equal and non-varying arm lengths.
-Specifically, the first-generation TDI, is used for generating, and analyzing, frequency data and modelling the noise and glitches in section \ref{sec:data_analysis}.
-Whereas, the second-generation TDI is used here for modelling the noise, signal, and glitches in the analysis of the ``\textit{Light-}-Spritz'' Data Challenge \cite{LISA_LDC_Challenge2b} in section \ref{sec:spritz_data}.\\
+In this paper, while we consider both generations, we assume in both cases equal and non-varying arm lengths.
+Specifically, the first-generation TDI is used for generating and analysing frequency data and modelling the noise and glitches in section \ref{sec:data_analysis}.
+Whereas, the second-generation TDI is used here for modelling the noise, signal, and glitches in the analysis of the ``\textit{Light-}Spritz'' Data Challenge \cite{LISA_LDC_Challenge2b} in section \ref{sec:spritz_data}.\\